burakince/cloudflare-tunnel-example/README.md

 brew update && brew install cloudflared
 ```

-## Login to CLoudflare and Create a Tunnel
+## Login to Cloudflare and Create a Tunnel

 ```
 cloudflared tunnel login